simonmit/showcar-ui/src/06-components/organisms/spy-navigation/docs/spy-navigation.md

 The target element itself needs to be an anchor tag with the name set to the value that you set in the data-href attribute.
 The anchor tag defines the start of the section you want to jump to or select when scrolling there.

 <script>
 document.addEventListener('DOMContentLoaded', function() {
     (function($, showcar) {
+        document.querySelector('.sc-spy-navigation').style.marginLeft = '-15px'; // to show on top of menu
         var stickyYStartPosition = $('.sc-spy-navigation').offset().top;
         if (document.querySelector('.markdown-sdf')) { //block temporary
             stickyYStartPosition += 275;